Megawatt Charging System: Design requirements

-MCS is intended for Class 6, 7, and 8 commercial vehicles, initially with a primarily focus on large trucks and busses, but potential MCS applications to the Aeronautics industry (e-VTOL, e-Planes, etc…) and Marine Industry (Tug-boats, e-Ferries, River Cargo vessels, etc…) exist.
+MCS is intended for Class 6, 7, and 8 commercial vehicles, initially with a primary focus on large trucks and buses, but potential MCS applications to the Aeronautics industry (e-VTOL, e-Planes, etc...) and Marine Industry (Tug-boats, e-Ferries, River Cargo vessels, etc...) exist.
 For road vehicles, the vehicle inlet should be placed on the driver's side of the vehicle (left side in North America), between the front and rear axles.

 A CCS Combo 1/Combo 2/SAE J3068 or ChaoJi inlet may also be fitted to the vehicle for compatibility and AC charging.
 Black & Veatch have designed prototype layout requirements for vehicle charging lanes.